govindut6/Formula-1-Race-Outcome-Prediction/README.md

 ### Conclusions

 * Grid position is a strong predictor of race outcome
-* Team (constructor) also significantly impacts performance
+* Constructor also significantly impacts race performance
 * Race outcomes are not perfectly predictable due to randomness (pit stops, weather, crashes)

 ### Future Work